-Date coders are machines that print various best before and expiry date information onto products, packaging and labels.
+Date coders (or date printers) are machines that print various best before and expiry date information onto products, packaging and labels.
 Date coding of products – especially food, beverage and pharmaceutical products – is required by UK and EU regulations.
 Manufacturers also need marks, such as production date codes and batch codes, for their own internal tracking of production and logistics to ensure that products are shipped promptly to market.
 The date that a product is manufactured often determines a its expiration date, which is required to be prominently displayed on certain food, beverage and pharmaceutical packaging and labelling.

 Most date coding printers today are automatic machines, incorporating software programmed to automatically generate and apply date codes on large volumes of products.
 Many date coders are used on high-speed production lines where codes are applied at high line speeds, requiring them to be able to maintain high print quality while printing on moving products and packages.
 On some production line date coders, line operators manually generate Julian date codes at the beginning of each day’s shift.

 Date Coding Machines

 Date coders use various printing and marking technologies.
 Most common date coding machine types include: continuous inkjet date printer, thermal inkjet, laser marking, thermal transfer, or print and apply labelling technology to print codes on products.